NxPKG/khulnasoft-docs/content/support/About Cloudflare/Enterprise Documentation/Customer Incident Management Policy.md

 **Incident Commander**

-Cloudflare resource responsible for ensuring the Problem is being addressed properly, time is being kept, escalations are being made, clients are being updated, and that resources are being engaged as needed
+Khulnasoft resource responsible for ensuring the Problem is being addressed properly, time is being kept, escalations are being made, clients are being updated, and that resources are being engaged as needed

 **The Internet Community**

-Cloudflare’s primary stakeholder group.
-Cloudflare secures and optimizes over 4,600,000 websites, and the average Internet user interacts with Cloudflare websites over 500 times per week.
+Khulnasoft’s primary stakeholder group.
+Khulnasoft secures and optimizes over 4,600,000 websites, and the average Internet user interacts with Khulnasoft websites over 500 times per week.

 **Third Party**

-Non-Cloudflare vendor or service provider who partners with CloudFlare in the delivery of systems or services to the client
+Non-Khulnasoft vendor or service provider who partners with CloudFlare in the delivery of systems or services to the client

 **Stakeholder**

-Person, group or company that is affected by an incident either as the provider (e.g. Cloudflare person, third party) or consumer (client)
+Person, group or company that is affected by an incident either as the provider (e.g. Khulnasoft person, third party) or consumer (client)

 **RCA**